to-arda-kurt/shipit/README.md

 # ShipIt Inventory Management

 ## Setup Instructions
-Open the solution in Rider.
+Open the project in VSCode.
-Rider should automatically set up and install everything you'll need apart from the database connection!
+VSCode should automatically set up and install everything you'll need apart from the database connection!

 ### Setting up the Database.
 Create 2 new postgres databases - one for the main program and one for our test database.